ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 The loop occurs because the function call itself until a condition is reached - or "while" a condition still valid (just like any loop in fact - but recursion shows that functions can be loops, and "for" or "while" is an optional tool).

 Let's try this recursion in Racket.
-Before that will need few new tools that I easily found in the documentation:
+Before that, we will need few new tools that I easily found in the documentation:

-- `print` that write in the console like `console.log`
+- `print` that write in the console like `console.log` in JS
 - `string-append` for string concatenation
 - `number->string` to cast a number in string